123456lugc/Data-Analysis-Marketing/README.md

 Acknowledging what a dataset *cannot* answer is as important as what it can.
 This analysis has three honest constraints:

 **1. No product-level attribution**
-The advertising dataset provides campaign-level metrics (clicks, impressions, conversions) but contains no product codes.
+The advertising dataset provides campaign-level metrics but contains no product codes.
 It is not possible to determine which specific product a campaign drove — the two datasets share no product key.

 **2. Mismatched time coverage**
 The sales dataset covers December 2010 – December 2011 (full year).
 The ad dataset covers only April–June.
 The analysis is valid within that window but cannot speak to seasonal performance outside it.